NTAFTAWT User Guide

 - Use File/Open to open the file blockL1P2.txt

-- Move the mouse over the neurons to see how their dendrites match the
+- Move the mouse over the neurons to see how their dendrites match the input pattern.

 Interface